Vaent/CardPeeGee/documentation/Tech debt.md

 ### Required

+- Refactor card dealing logic to trigger the sound effect as each card leaves the deck.
+This is currently complicated by the receiving CardZone having control over movement of new cards, and Deck typically passing a list of cards rather than one at a time (which makes it easier to inform listeners when all the expected cards have finished moving).
+A particularly problematic case is Player.Hand, which may receive cards from either Deck or StagingArea and should not play the 'dealt card' sound effect in the latter case.
 - Enable suspending code execution while the player is being healed/damaged - ideally without having to calculate the expected delay and apply it manually every time healing/damage methods are invoked.
 - Implement player death properly (has a dependency on the above point).
 This should be picked up as part of the general build process but a reminder is added here since a workaround is currently in place and this is a core mechanic which **must not** be overlooked!
 - Document visual layers and their priority levels, begin allocating GameObjects to the appropriate layers.